This Day In Music: June 3

 June 3, 1969 ~ Producer, songwriter Søren Rasted, full name Søren Nystrøm Raster, born in Blovstrød, Denmark ~ Best known as member and along with bandmate Claus Norreen primary songwriter of Eurodance outfit Aqua active from the mid 1990s through 2001.
 The band has sold over 20 million records and is best known for their 1997 Barbie Girl dance hit, a No.1 hit across Europe and a top 10 hit on the American Billboard Hot 100.
 Married to bandmate Lene Nystrøm from 2001 through 2016, the couple have two children.
 Rasted has also served as producer and songwriter for a wide array of Danish artists

-June 3, 1968 ~ Hard rock singer Dave Gleeson, full name David Sean Gleeson, born in Newcastle, Australia ~ Lead singer for the Screaming Jets, known best for a string of succesful 1990s albums and their energetic live show.
+June 3, 1968 ~ Hard rock singer Dave Gleeson, full name David Sean Gleeson, born in Newcastle, Australia ~ Lead singer for the Screaming Jets, known best for a string of successful 1990s albums and their energetic live show.
 The single Better taken of their 1991 All For One debut album would reach top 10 in the band's native Australia

 June 3, 1968 ~ Jamie Murphy, commonly known as country singer, songwriter Jamie O'Neal born in Sydney, Australia ~ Released her full-length Shiver in 2000, which included the Billboard Country No.1 hits There Is No Arizona and When I Think About Angels.
 Would again reach the top 10 with Somebody's Hero in 2005